 1Rehoboam went to Shechem, for all Israel had come to Shechem to make him king.

-2It came to pass when Jeroboam the son of Nebat heard of it (for he was yet in Egypt where he had fled from the presence of king Solomon, and Jeroboam lived in Egypt,
+2And when Jeroboam the son of Nebat heard of it (for he was still in Egypt where he had fled from the presence of king Solomon, and Jeroboam lived in Egypt,

-4“Your father made our yoke grievous; now therefore make you the grievous service of your father and his heavy yoke that he put on us lighter, and we will serve you.”
+4“Your father made our yoke hard; so now make the hard servitude of your father and his heavy yoke that he put on us lighter, and we will serve you.”

 5He said to them, “Depart for three days, then come back to me.”
-The people departed.
+So the people departed.

-8But he forsook the counsel of the old men that they had given him, and took counsel with the young men who had grown up with him who stood before him.
+8But he rejected the advice of the old men that they had given him, and he asked the advice of the young men who had grown up with him and who stood before him.

-9He said to them, “What counsel do you give, that we may return answer to this people who have spoken to me, saying, ‘Make the yoke that your father put on us lighter?’”
+9He said to them, “What do you advise that we should return as an answer to this people who have spoken to me, saying, ‘Lighten the yoke that your father put on us’?”

-10The young men who had grown up with him spoke to him, saying, “Thus you should tell this people who spoke to you, saying, ‘Your father made our yoke heavy, but make it lighter to us,’ you should say to them, ‘My little finger is thicker than my father’s waist.
+10The young men who had grown up with him spoke to him, saying, “This is what you should tell this people who spoke to you, saying, ‘Your father made our yoke heavy, but lighten it for us.’”
+You should say to them, ‘My little thing is thicker than my father’s waist.

-11Now whereas my father burdened you with a heavy yoke, I will add to your yoke; my father chastised you with whips, but I will chastise you with scorpions.’”
+11And now, whereas my father loaded a heavy yoke upon you, I will add to your yoke; my father disciplined you with whips, but I will discipline you with scorpions.’”

-12So Jeroboam and all the people came to Rehoboam the third day as the king asked, saying, “Come to me again the third day.”
+12So Jeroboam and all the people came to Rehoboam the third day as the king had spoken, saying, “Come back to me on the third day.”

-13The king answered the people roughly and forsook the counsel of the old men that they had given him,
+13And the king answered the people harshly and rejected the advice of the old men that they had advised him,

-14and spoke to them according to the counsel of the young men, saying, “My father made your yoke heavy, but I will add to your yoke.
-My father chastised you with whips, but I will chastise you with scorpions.”
+14and spoke to them according to the advice of the young men, saying, “My father made your yoke heavy, but I will add to your yoke.
+My father disciplined you with whips, but I will discipline you with scorpions.”

-15So the king didn’t listen to the people; for it was a thing brought about of Yahweh, that he might establish his word that Yahweh spoke by Ahijah the Shilonite to Jeroboam the son of Nebat.
+15So the king did not listen to the people, for it was a turn of events brought about from Yahweh in order to establish his word that Yahweh spoke by the hand of Ahijah the Shilonite to Jeroboam the son of Nebat.

-18Then king Rehoboam sent Adoram, who was over the men subject to forced labor; and all Israel stoned him to death with stones.
-King Rehoboam made speed to get him up to his chariot, to flee to Jerusalem.
+18Then king Rehoboam sent Adoram, who was in charge of the forced labor, but all Israel pelted him with stones so that he died.
+And King Rehoboam managed to jump up into his chariot to flee to Jerusalem.

 19So Israel rebelled against the house of David to this day.

-20It came to pass when all Israel heard that Jeroboam was returned that they sent and called him to the congregation and made him king over all Israel; there was none who followed the house of David but the tribe of Judah only.
+20And when all Israel heard that Jeroboam had returned, they sent and called him to the assembly and made him king over all Israel; there was none that followed the house of David except the tribe of Judah only.

 21When Rehoboam had come to Jerusalem, he assembled all the house of Judah and the tribe of Benjamin, 180,000 chosen men who were warriors, to fight against the house of Israel, to bring the kingship again to Rehoboam the son of Solomon.